 5. Choose “Existing Azure Pipelines YAML file”

-6. Select your azure-pipelines.yml
+6. Select your azure-pipelines.yml file from the dropdown

 7. What happens on first run:

-The pipeline will execute but won’t sign anything yet (no .ps1
+The pipeline will execute but won’t sign anything yet (no .ps1 files exist).
+This is expected—we’re just validating the pipeline configuration.

 Hopefully the pipeline will Run